-We further investigated how the relationships between the diversity and composition of ammonia oxidizing communities with soil properties, including mineral N pools and N2O emissions, were affected by drought (Figure 5).
+We further investigated how the relationships between the diversity and composition of ammonia oxidizing communities with soil properties, including mineral N pools and N2O emissions, were affected by drought (Fig. 5).
 Notably, we found that the NO3- content was correlated to the abundance and the beta diversity of all AO as well to the alpha diversity of AOA and comammox in the control treatment.
-In contrast, only the alpha diversity of AOB was positively correlated to the NO3- content in the drought treatment while a negative relationship was observed with the alpha diversity of comammox (Figure 5).
-Similarly, stronger correlations were found between the NH4+ content and AO communities in the control than in the drought treatment (Figure 5).
+In contrast, only the alpha diversity of AOB was positively correlated to the NO3- content in the drought treatment while a negative relationship was observed with the alpha diversity of comammox.
+Similarly, stronger correlations were found between the NH4+ content and AO communities in the control than in the drought treatment.
 Interestingly, all these correlations were negative except for the alpha diversity of AOB.
 Among all AO groups, only the beta diversity of AOB related to the N2O flux, and this relationship was only found in the control.
 In the control, average N2O fluxes were also negatively correlated to the abundance of AOA and comammox (clade B), as well as with their alpha diversity, and positively correlated with the alpha diversity of AOB.
-Overall, there were no significant relationship between the N2O flux with AO communities in the drought treatment, except with the AOB abundance (Figure 5).
+Overall, there were no significant relationship between the N2O flux with AO communities in the drought treatment, except with the AOB abundance.

-DISCUSSION
+Discussion

 The effects of drought on mineral Nitrogen pools (NH4+, NO3-) and N2O fluxes are modulated by the cropping system